-The building’s design incorporates a number of features taken from local indigenous history which inspired the building’s name – Ngoolark – the Nyoongar word for the endangered Carnaby’s black cockatoo.
+The building’s design incorporates a number of features taken from local Nyoongar history which inspired the building’s name – Ngoolark – the Nyoongar word for the endangered Carnaby’s Black Cockatoo.

 The cockatoos are native to Western Australia’s South West region and can regularly be seen around the Joondalup Campus.

 The golden sunshading covering the building’s exterior mimics its namesake’s striking plumage while the pattern is repeated in the building’s flooring.

 The new building has also been designed to complement the existing architecture the Joondalup Campus is renowned for, including the iconic Chancellery (Building 1) and the award-winning Library (Building 31).

 Ngoolark will incorporate state-of-the art technology and will meet the equivalent of a five-star energy efficiency rating.

 With five floors, Ngoolark has been designed to draw in natural light, connect with outdoor areas and engage with the existing buildings.

 Ngoolark will be officially opened in March 2015.

 From Monday, 19 January the following Student Services will be located in Ngoolark (Building 34) on Joondalup Campus.